 If you do plan to use this activity as a formal assessment, I suggest practicing this model with students ahead of time so that they are comfortable with the format.
 In addition to using this activity to build fluency, with a few tweaks it also works great to discuss readings assigned for homework, to practice newly introduced grammatical structures, and as a fun “get to know me” activity.

 Have you had success using impromptu speaking activities with your language learners?
-We’d love for you to share your experiences and advice on the IELTS Official Teaching Community on Facebook!
+We’d love for you to share your experiences and advice on our Linkedin page!